mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 06 October 2025

-- The average temperature today is 11.04˚C,
+- The average temperature today is 11.05˚C,
-- With highs of 11.04˚C and lows of 11.04˚C,
+- With highs of 11.05˚C and lows of 11.05˚C,
-- It may feel like 10.39˚C with overcast clouds
+- It may feel like 10.48˚C with broken clouds
-- The wind speed is 3.62m/s and visibility is 10000m
+- The wind speed is 3.77m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 84%
+- The pressure is 1023hPa and humidity is 87%
 - The sun will rise at 06:17 and set at 17:35

 <!-- weather_marker ends -->